dahshury/WinSTT/README.md

 ## Why

-Existing Windows speech to text is slow, not accurate, and not intuitive.
-I think this app provides customizable hotkey activation, and fast and accurate transcription for rapid typing.
+Existing Windows speech-to-text is slow, not accurate, and not intuitive.
+This app provides customizable hotkey activation, and fast and accurate transcription for rapid typing.
 This is especially useful to those who write articles, blogs, and even conversations.

 ## Python Version Setup